Skip to content

 Safe Handling and Packaging:

-Samples are carefully sealed in containers to prevent any potential release of asbestos fibres.
-Each sample is properly labelled, including information on the date, location, and an asbestos caution warning.
-The containers are then securely sealed.
+Samples are securely sealed in containers to prevent any potential release of asbestos fibres.
+We label each sample with relevant information, including the date, location, and an asbestos caution warning.

 Step 4